Kavana96/MarkovProject/ReadMe.txt

  - Akshay Bhosale
  - Teja Parlapalli

 This project was done as a part of the coursework for CPEG 676 : Secure Software Design.
+This project produces a tweet using the Markov Chain Algorithm

 To run this Project:

-1- g++ main.cpp
+1- compile : g++ main.cpp -o main
+2- ./main